The-Open-Source-Dog/libretabs/README.md

+# This project is dead, I left this for historical reasons
 # Libretabs
 A web broswer that is built on firefox and has sidebar tabs!
 Not a brosewer, libretabs is a script that configures Libre Wolf.